 Booker Prize 2019 winner Bernadine Evaristo’s back catalogue is expansive, and this historical novel is a must-read for fans.
 In

 The Emperor’s Babe, visit 2nd century Londinium and follow Zuleika, a Nubian woman in a Roman world just trying to survive.
 She knows the city, with its slave girls and drag queens, villas and slums, and she knows how to stay one step ahead.
 Until, that is, she attracts the attention of the Roman Emperor, the most powerful man on Earth . . .
-Historical fiction books set in medieval England
+Historical fiction books set in the 12th century

 It is the end of the Dark Ages and England is facing attack from both the Welsh and the Vikings.
 This is a harsh world, full of chaos and bloodshed, and the King has only a fragile grip on his country.